 Silicone Sponge Rubber Products, Gaskets, Cushions

 Silicone sponge, specifically closed cell silicone sponge products, are a core product group for Stockwell Elastomerics.
 Their high performance for water sealing in outdoor environments has helped solve tough engineering challenges.
 Stockwell Elastomerics inventories and fabricates the full product line of Saint-Gobain’s NORSEAL® (formerly COHRlastic®) closed cell silicone sponge materials that include sponge sheets with low compression set properties, UL 94HB, UL 94V-0 flame ratings, thermal conductivity, ASTM D6576, FDA 21 CFR 177.2600, fluid and fuel resistant fluorosilicone and general purpose silicone sponges.

-Silicone sponge and silicone rubber sheet are readily fabricated into silicone sponge gaskets and cushioning pads.
+Silicone sponge and silicone rubber sheets are readily fabricated into silicone sponge gaskets and cushioning pads.
 Fabricating processes at Stockwell Elastomerics include: die cutting, water jet cutting, flash (high speed knife) cutting, adhesive lamination, strip slitting (silicone gasket tape) and custom assembly.
 Stockwell Elastomerics offers cut-to-size (waterjet) prototypes to help engineers and designers with “proof of concept”.

 What is Silicone Sponge?